danamejia1810/Sentiment-Analysis_Movie_Reviews/README.md

 ## 📌 Analysis Notebooks and dataset

-Navigate to the `analysis` directory to explore Jupyter notebooks with detailed analysis.
+For the notebooks and the csv files go to  `analysis` directory.